-This course is available to students that have completed Principals In Metal Manufacturing and Precision Metal Manufacturing 1.
-Requirements:
+This course is available to students that have completed Principals In Metal Manufacturing:

-Precision Metal Manufacturing (PMM II) will help further the students knowledge in the machining trade.
-Students will learn advanced skills such as programming CNC machines (G and M codes), tool holders, different types of tooling, feeds and speeds, cutting techniques, clamping techniques, manufacturing and understanding the purpose of jigs and fixtures, and more.
+Precision Metal Manufacturing (PMM) will help further the students knowledge in the manufacturing trade, mainly in machining operations.
+Students will learn basic skills such as Machine operations, tool holders and types, different types of tooling, feeds and speeds, cutting techniques, clamping techniques, manufacturing and understanding the purpose of jigs and fixtures, and more.

 This course will address a variety of materials in addition to metal such as plastics, ceramics, and wood.
-Students will have opportunity to develop concepts and skills used to operate Computer Numerical Control (CNC) machines in order to apply them to personal and professional development.
+Students will have opportunity to develop concepts and skills used to operate Computer Numerical Control (CNC) machines in order to apply them to personal and professional development - onsite internships and practicums.